 • Report Format: PDF, PPT

-Inorganic Flame Retardants Market size was valued at USD 10.6 billion in 2024 and is projected to reach approximately USD 23.8 billion by the end of 2037, rising at a CAGR of 6.4% during the forecast period, i.e., 2025-2037.
-In 2025, the industry size of inorganic flame retardants is evaluated at USD 11.3 billion.
+Inorganic Flame Retardants Market size was valued at USD 6.1 billion in 2025 and is projected to reach USD 11.5 billion by the end of 2035, rising at a CAGR of 6.5% during the forecast period, i.e., 2026-2035.
+In 2026, the industry size of inorganic flame retardants is estimated at USD 6.5 billion.

-The availability of raw materials like magnesium compounds and aluminum has a direct impact on the supply chain for inorganic flame retardants.
-About 1.5 million metric tons of aluminum were produced in the US in 2023, according to the U.S. Geological Survey, with substantial imports helping to meet industrial demand.
+The availability of raw materials like magnesium compounds and aluminium has a direct impact on the supply chain for inorganic flame retardants.
+About 4.3 million metric tons of aluminium were produced in the US in 2021, with substantial imports helping to meet industrial demand.
 In a similar vein, imports and production of magnesium are essential to guaranteeing a consistent supply for the creation of flame retardants.
 To fulfill the growing demand, the industry has witnessed investments aimed at increasing manufacturing facilities.

 Inorganic Flame Retardants Market Size